itpartnersillinois/.github/pages/Branches_and_Server_Information.md

 # Branches and Server Information

-Github projects should have a main and develop branch.
+GitHub projects should have a main and develop branch.
 Both should be protected and not allow people to directly deploy to them.
 If a code merge conflict requires the develop branch to be unprotected, this should be done only by the lead developer and the branch should be re-protected immediately.

 The main branch should always mirror production, and the develop branch should always mirror a shared test environment if a test environment is being used.
 Continuous Integration/Continuous Deployment (CI/CD) will be in place to ensure this mirroring process, and development should never be done directly on the server.
 Do not update code directly on the server.